EarthSystemSci/DesertMIP/docs/developers/getting-started.md

 Here is the step-by-step guide on how your modeling center can participate in DesertMIP:

 ## Step 1: Express Interest and Register
-If your modeling center is interested in running DesertMIP experiments, please get in touch with the co-chairs (Dr. Marzieh Mokarram & Prof. Huayu Lu) to register your model.
+If your modeling center is interested in running DesertMIP experiments, please get in touch with the co-chairs (Prof. Marzieh Mokarram & Prof. Huayu Lu) to register your model.
 This ensures you receive the latest updates, technical support, and notifications regarding forcing data releases.

 ## Step 2: Access the Forcing Data
 DesertMIP provides time-varying, high-resolution datasets for bare-soil and vegetation fractions to replace static climatologies.